blues/ml-and-iot-workshop/unit3-lab1/instructions.md

 - [Numpy](https://numpy.org/install/)
 - [Matplotlib](https://matplotlib.org/stable/users/installing/index.html)

+For building the project for Swan, you'll need to install the ZephyrRTOS project using the [instructions here](https://docs.zephyrproject.org/latest/develop/getting_started/index.html)

 ## Training the model

 For this example, we'll create a model that helps our machine learn the equation `y = mx + c`.
 This is, of course, a contrived example, but we've chosen something simple to keep the focus on the process of going from model to MCU, not on the model training process itself.